— Don’t Worry Appleton

 12. Ibid., p.
 10.

-13. It should be noted that conscientious believers in the idea of reincarnation say we must make positive choices to overcome bad karma.
-And, again, most believe that God’s grace can lessen the negative effects of bad karma.
-But still, the idea of karma is often abused around the world in a unforgivable attempt to legitimize disparity and other social problems.
+13. It should be noted that conscientious believers in reincarnation say we must make positive choices to overcome bad karma.
+And, again, most believe that God’s grace can lessen the negative impact of bad karma.
+But still, the idea of karma is often abused around the world in a flimsy attempt to legitimize disparity and other social problems.

 Benford, Gregory, Timescape (Bantam, 1992).
 A sci-fi novel informed by scientists.